Lisbon is in no hurry. It takes its time.

 We got off at Largo Portas de Sol and just a few meters away, we were standing on a spot that hinted a whiff of melancholic imagery requiring no filter to its onlookers.
 The relative peace one gets up here tends to coagulate and lingers longer.
 We stood there for a moment in time listening to the cries of the seagulls.
 We became conscious of the breeze that rustled the branches of the sleeping jacaranda trees and the lazy clouds giving way to the sun, as it pierced through and smeared the water in butter-colored tinge.
 This is perhaps a perplexing antidote that blurred the events that occurred in 1755, when a series of massive tremors shook the ground.
 A firestorm incinerated the city thereafter turning most of Lisbon’s history into a pile of ash and rubble.
 Alfama was spared.

 “Where to next?”
 I asked my companion, Ted, turning around as both our eyes were instantly drawn to a towering medieval Moorish-looking structure that loomed ahead.
 “Castelo de São Jorge!” he uttered.
 I must say that discovering a city without a map at hand and trusting one’s instincts can provide a psychological pleasure that propels the spirit to keep going.
 As we head off to the castle, we took our time navigating the serpentine bends and alleys that sometimes lead to dead ends.
-Occasionally we take a pause, checking shops along the way and looking at restaurants that serve the ‘catch of the day’ obtained from the adjacent fish shop.
+Occasionally we take a pause, checking shops along the way and spying on restaurants that serve the ‘catch of the day’ bought from the adjacent fish shop.
 Under low archways we wind down and climb narrow staircases where some unassuming tascas or taverns incite curiosity.
 Further down are Fado houses with posters that announce the night’s performances and the grand spectacle.
 Alfama is the home of Fado – a nocturnal lament sung in melancholy in an acoustic; stemmed in the Portuguese concept of saudade which translates to “longing for the unattainable”.
 It is in the wee hours of the night that fado comes in full bloom.
 The fado is for Portugal what flamenco is for Spain

-From the 8 minute prescribed walk from the miradouro (viewpoint) of Largo Portas de Sol to Castelo de São Jorge, it took us 25 minutes to reach the castle.
-But that didn’t bother us.
+From the eight minute prescribed walk from the miradouro (viewpoint) of Largo Portas de Sol to Castelo de São Jorge, it took us 25 minutes to reach the castle.
+That didn’t bother us.
 We were content to have taken it slowly.
 Only when one slows down, one starts to notice little things that bring happiness and usher tranquility.
 Perhaps there is no better way to reward ourselves that by after reaching the summit, a superlative panorama of the city awaited us.
 The view lends us a landscape of terracotta roofs, undulating hills, the gleaming river, the bridge, the line of trees along the avenida, the hum of the city and the everyday.
 Under the pine-shaded courtyard we wandered like all the Visigoths did in the 5th century, the Moors in the 9th, the Christian royals in the 16th, as well as all convicts in every century.
 Perhaps this may be the entry point to Portugal’s past.

 As bells tolled at the nearby Romanesque church of São Vicente de Fora, a monastery dedicated to St. Vincent of Saragossa the city’s patron; we took it as a signal to grab a bite to eat.
 For a city that has always looked to the sea, I imagined an abundance of fresh seafood.
 Tuna, sardines, shrimps, clams and the list goes on.
 Somehow it reminded me of my childhood home in Asia where fish and rice is an everyday staple.
 Had it been lunch time, to partake in Lisbon’s infamous bacalhua could have been the ultimate fix.
-However midday promised a different resolution to the hungry soul.
+However mid-morning promised a different resolution to the hungry soul.

 Ted being the better judge and has a nose for finding good restaurants, is now leading the charge as I followed close behind.
 Along the hushed narrow Rua de Santiago, Café Audrey unfurled its low-key splendor.
 The sweet aroma of coffee was spilling out onto the cobbled street.
 A faint strum of mandolin was heard from afar.
 The café conjured up a feeling of 16th century Macau with its beautiful tiled-floor, the wallpaper as well as the spices hanging at the corner.
 Here all seem to speak of the Far East.
 Under a line of black-and-white photos, we found ourselves enjoying Portugal’s time-honored pastel de nata, a rich egg custard ensconced in a crispy pastry.
 Ted drank his freshly-squeezed orange juice with gusto.
-I sipped my Americano.
+I contemplated on my Americano.

 Inside the café, a door opens up leading to a bar, a tucked-away restaurant and the entrance to the charming hotel of Santiago de Alfama, which runs all three.
 The chatty Swedish waitress told us about a Roman ruin inside the hotel.
 The seeds of curiosity sprouted.
 So we poked inside and around the hotel, discovering rooms with layouts that feel whimsy and unique.
 It is true to say that no two rooms are similar.